-For 11 out of the 12 drug-like ligands binding to pockets predicted to be druggable, we could find binding data in the literature.
-Based on this data, 9 ligands bind efficiently to their target with LEs > 0.30 kcal·mol1-heavy atom11 hinting that these pockets are indeed druggable.
+For 10 out of the 12 drug-like ligands binding to pockets predicted to be druggable, we could find binding data in the literature (Table 3).
+Based on this data, 8 ligands bind efficiently to their target with LEs > 0.30 kcal·mol-1·heavy atom-1 hinting that these pockets are indeed druggable.
 The two remaining ligands were linezolid with the 50S ribosomal subunit as target and acetylpromazine binding to HIV-1 TAR RNA.
 For the reasons discussed above, these pockets also appear to be druggable.
-Thus, all druggability predictions for the pockets binding the 11 drug-like ligands with known binding data appear to be sensible.
+Thus, all druggability predictions for the pockets binding the 10 drug-like ligands with known binding data are sensible.

-On the other hand, 6 drug-like ligands were found in pockets predicted to be less druggable (Table S 5).
-For 5 of them we could retrieve affinity data in the literature and all of these bind rather efficiently to their targets (LE $\geq 0.29 \text{ kcal·mol}^{-1}$ ·heavy atom-1).
-Three of these ligands are fragments binding to the TPP riboswitch, one ligand binding the influenza A virus promoter region, and one a ligand for the Spinach aptamer.
-The TPP riboswitch contains a rather large and partially buried binding site (Figure 5).
-Several other examples of this pockets with slightly different binding site conformations were also contained in the set (Figure 5c).
-Some of them were predicted to be druggable, discussed in more detail below.
-That the TPP riboswitch binding site conformation binding efficiently the drug-like fragments were predicted to be less druggable can be considered a false negative prediction.
-The drug-like ligand of the to influenza A promoter region sits on the surface of the RNA molecule and is almost entirely solvent exposed (Figure 6).
-It is highly unusual that a ligand with such a binding mode bind that efficiently (LE = 0.29 kcal·mol-1·heavy atom-1).
-However, the structure of the complex has been determined by NMR and it is possible that the resolution of the structure is not accurate enough to reveal the actual details of the binding mode.
+On the other hand, 6 drug-like ligands were found in pockets predicted to be less druggable (Table 4).
+For 5 of them we could retrieve affinity data in the literature and all of these bind rather efficiently to their targets (LE $\geq 0.29$ kcal·mol-1·heavy atom-1).
+Three of these ligands are fragments binding to the TPP riboswitch, one is a ligand binding the influenza A virus promoter region, and one a ligand of the Spinach aptamer.
+Several examples of the TPP riboswitch binding site were contained in the RNA set (Figure 5).
+The pockets differ mainly in the conformation of G72 (Figure 5c) but in all cases the pocket is rather large and partially buried (Figure 5a and b).
+The pockets with G72 in one of the conformations were predicted to be druggable while pockets with G72 in the alternative conformation were predicted to be less druggable, discussed in more detail below.
+Based on the structures, it is not obvious why the TPP riboswitch binding site conformation binding efficiently the drug-like fragments should be less druggable.
+This prediction can therefore be considered as false negative.
+The drug-like ligand of the influenza A promoter region sits on the surface of the RNA molecule and is almost entirely solvent exposed (Figure 6).
+It is highly unusual that a ligand with such a binding mode binds that efficiently (LE = 0.29kcal·mol-1·heavy atom-1).
+However, the structure of the complex has been determined by NMR and it is possible that the resolution of the structure is not accurate enough to reveal the details of the binding mode.
 The Spinach aptamer binds a small molecule dye, DFHBI, which forms hydrogen bonding and pi-stacking interactions in the binding site (Figure 7).
-The top six SHAP-values for this entry showed that while the fraction of hydrophobic atoms ( $fr\hpb\atoms = 0.8$ ) and the hydrophobic surface area value ( $hsa = 409 \text{ Å}^2$ ) were in a range that is favorable for druggable binding sites, the shallow shape of the pocket (fr buried sl atoms = 0.17, $sl\bs\r = 0.79$ ), combined with the solvent exposure ( $exp\sl\sa = 376 \text{ Å}^2$ ) and the high relative polar surface area ( $psa_r = 0.38$ ) drove the site to be predicted as less druggable.
-Considering the drug-likeness of the ligand together with its efficient binding, this prediction can be considered to be a misclassification by DrugPred\RNA.
-Taken together, the druggability predictions for the TPP riboswitch pockets binding the fragments and the Spinach aptamer were likely false negatives, while the prediction for influence A promotor region appeared to be sensible.
-This could point to DrugPredRNA having a tendency to misclassify druggable binding sites as less druggable.
-However, the investigated data set was too small to conclude firmly on this.
+The top six SHAP values for this entry showed that while the fraction of hydrophobic atoms (fr hpb atoms = 0.8) and the hydrophobic surface area value ( $hsa = 409 \text{ Å}^2$ ) were in a range that is favorable for druggable binding sites, the shallow shape of the pocket (fr buried sl atoms = 0.17, sl bs r =0.79), combined with the solvent exposure (exp sl sa = 376 Å) and the high relative polar surface area (psa r = 0.38) drove the site to be predicted as less druggable.
+Considering the drug-likeness of the ligand together with its efficient binding, this prediction can be considered to be a misclassification by DrugPred RNA.